muppet9010/Factorio-The-Factory-And-The-Factory/README.md

  - breach agents are units that phase in from main buildings and slowly hunt the player. they detain when physical contact is made and player is held as a breacher for some time based on crime. maybe some sort of armed breach agent from headquarters as well.
  - players can be breach agents, they do breach agent jobs and can not interact with any of the real world. they are breach models and effects.
  - killing/attacking a breach agent is a seious offence

- - players can chnage team via command or admins can move them via command
+ - players can change team via command or admins can move them via command
- - Players can change factory alliangence, visit the other factory and join the breach team via the Copula Hall.
+ - Players can change factory alliangence, visit the other factory and join the breach team via the Copula Hall. when chnagign team or visiting you leave everything behind, no ability to rob other team.
  - when you pickup an item from the ground that is other team specific convert it to be your team version.